 Air fryer corn on the cob fresh or frozen is cooked to perfection in your Ninja Foodi or other brand in just minutes!
 Tender kernels, perfect side dish!

 Now that I’ve made air fryer corn on the cob I don’t think I will ever boil water to make it again!!
 If you too want to skip that step and go straight to enjoying tender kernels we have some directions for you.
-Then you too can add it to your list of favorite air fryer recipes too. (originally published 6/19, affiliate links present)
+A favorite air fryer recipe. (originally published 6/19, affiliate links present)